jvanasco/pyramid_https_session_core/README.md

 This does not provide for the session factory, but contains a means to build and register the session factories.

-This is a support package for new https-only interfaces to be built upon
+This is a support package for new https-only interfaces to be built upon.

+A MUCH BETTER WAY would be to do this via request methods.

+This package will likely EOL or evolve into a variant that uses request methods.

 support for https awareness
 ===========================